logikum/md-web-site/contents/en/tragedies/timon-of-athens.md

 former companions.
 Alcibiades then agrees to withdraw and promises peace in Athens.
 This is a victory for Timon but just at that point a soldier enters and informs them that Timon has died, all alone, in his cave.

+#### Dramatis personae

+TIMON, of Athens.

+LUCIUS,
+LUCULLUS,
+SEMPRONIUS, flattering lords.

+VENTIDIUS, one of Timon’s false friends.

+ALCIBIADES, an Athenian captain.

+APEMANTUS, a churlish philosopher.

+FLAVIUS, steward to Timon.

+Poet,
+Painter,
+Jeweller, and
+Merchant.

+An old Athenian.

+FLAMINIUS,
+LUCILIUS,
+SERVILIUS, servants to Timon.

+CAPHIS

+PHILOTUS,
+TITUS,
+LUCIUS,
+HORTENSIUS, servants to Timon’s creditors.

+And others

+A page.

+A fool.

+Three strangers.

+PHRYNIA

+TIMANDRA, mistresses to Alcibiades.

+Cupid and

+Amazons in the mask.

+Other Lords, senators, officers, soldiers, banditti, and attendants.